iFernandoSousa/BUG_LTG_MOBILE/README.md

 **Involved:** iOS and Android

 **Step by step to reproduce the problem:**
-1) Login in a Salesforce ORG (Developer, Sandbox or Playgroud is affected too)
+1) Login in a Salesforce ORG (Developer, Sandbox or Playground is affected too)
 2) Make sure that "My Domain" is properly set up and configured
 3) Make sure this in the "Lightning Experience"
 4) On the top right menu, click on the gear and choose: [Developer Console]